cavo789/blog/blog/2024/07/19/linux-diff-file-folder/index.md

 Natively, Linux has a command-line tool called `diff` for comparing two folders or files.
 Comparing two folders is quite simple: `diff folder_1 folder2`.
 And it's no more complicated for two files: `diff file_1 file2`.

-However, when you want to do this in a slightly more industrialised way (launch a very large number of comparisons to compare two versions of the same project, for example), the use of a few flags and snippets comes in handy.
+However, when you want to do this in a slightly more industrialized way (launch a very large number of comparisons to compare two versions of the same project, for example), the use of a few flags and snippets comes in handy.

 <!-- truncate -->